 The second partnership is with the National Sports Inclusion Alliance (NSIA).
 NSIA have developed a collaborative partnership bringing together three key National Disability Sporting Organisations – Sport Inclusion Australia, Blind Sports Australia and Deaf Sports Australia.
 Our extended partnership seeks to maximise resources, promote awareness and share inclusion strategies across the country.
 Our shared vision and understanding seeks to make the sporting industry as a whole more inclusive.
 SAF and NSIA aim to:

 Sport Access Foundation partnership with BlueScope continues to provide us with significant resources into developing our strategy and implementation of projects.
 Thank you to Mark Vassella and the BlueScope team for all your support.

 We would also like to acknowledge the outstanding support of King & Wood Mallesons.

 Also thank you to support provided by Brand and Story, and Director Paul Chappell.

 This year we welcomed Grantley Creighton, our first Indigenous Board Member.
 The Board now consists of 10 members and I would like to thank all Board Members for your investment and support.

 I would like to thank all of you for your own achievements and commitment in your own endeavours and for reaching out to Sport Access Foundation to share your experiences.
 It is through your stories that we can learn and continue to promote and advocate the need for more resources into improving access to sport.

-Make a difference and make a donation that will go towards providing financial assistance and support to enable children with a physical disability to participate in sporting activities.Donate now
+Make a donation that will go towards providing financial assistance and support to enable children with a disability to participate in sport.Donate now

 Sign up to our eNewsletter and stay up to to date with SAF.
 This could be details about grant announcements, upcoming events or about our inspirational founder.Sign up now